Reassessing gender inequalities in the labour market: putting rights into practice through policies with leverage

 About the Employment Policy Breakfast Series – The Employment We Want

-In this series of policy breakfast meetings, European experts and policy-makers will be presenting potential policy solutions to tackle diverse aspects pertaining to employment.
-Discussants will be first invited to comment on the current state of play and policy development, and then the floor will be open for interactions from the audience to challenge and strengthen the proposals.
+In this series of policy breakfast meetings, European experts and policy-makers presented potential policy solutions to tackle diverse aspects pertaining to employment.
+Discussants were invited to comment on the current state of play and policy development, and then the floor will be open for interactions from the audience to challenge and strengthen the proposals.

 Labour markets are changing and we need a very diligent public sector to avoid the quality and quantity of jobs being compromised further.
 What are the initiatives that can be taken?
 There are plenty!
 In this Policy Breakfast Series on “The Employment We Want” we focus on four policies that could help shape a European employment agenda in the near future:

 ‘No one is unemployable’: the French social experiment

 EUobserver article on unemployment in the EU with a mention to FEPS' policy brief 'A Job Guarantee for Europe.'

 EU musí řešit ekonomické problémy spolu s těmi sociálními, shodli se experti

 Euractiv article on the Call to Europe conference, in Prague: 'The EU must tackle economic and social problems together'

 by Marianne 15/09/2022

 ‘Wave of poverty’ expected to hit Brussels in winter, says social welfare expert